vispz/psvishnu91.github.io/_posts/programming_notes/2022-10-20-algorithms.md

 **Algorithm:**
 - Randomly choose a pivot and apply the partition subroutine from quicksort
-- If the index is of the pivot is k, return the value at the pivot.
+- If the index of the pivot is k, return the value at the pivot.
 - If the index of the pivot is greater than k (kth order statistic), then recurse on the left half of the array, otherwise recurse on the right half of the array.